 What need does this Training of Facilitators address?
 The evaluation of the British Columbia Cross-Ministry FASD initiative (Hume, 2009) identified that the greatest need for community partners is for education that is research-informed and conceptually consistent.
-The FASCETS Into Action Training of Facilitators was developed to address this need.
+The FASCETS Training-of-Facilitators was developed to address this need.

 Who are prospective facilitators?
-This Training of Facilitators is for people who are passionate about the need to educate and change thinking about the meaning of behaviors and the nature of interventions.
-It is open to parents and professionals who have completed a three-day workshop (or equivalent) on FASD & Other Neurobehavioral Conditions delivered by one of our certified facilitator of the FASCETS Neurobehavioral Model.
+This Training-of-Facilitators program is for people who are passionate about the need to educate and change thinking about the meaning of behaviors and the nature of interventions.
+It is open to parents and professionals who have completed a three-day workshop (or equivalent) on FASD & Other Neurobehavioral Conditions delivered by one of our Certified Facilitator of the FASCETS Neurobehavioral Model.
 This is a year-long commitment, and is intended for people whose goal includes systems change.
 Central to the process is acknowledging the importance of patience as people move through the developmental stages of understanding and implementing the Neurobehavioral Model.
 Each person’s (and participant’s) developmental process is different, moving through stages of understanding at different paces given our respective values and life experiences.

 As a result of this work, we will contribute to creating the conditions for all people, regardless of where they are on the neurobehavioral spectrum, to live healthy and meaningful lives.

-The prerequisite for this Training of Facilitators is having attended a three-day workshop (or equivalent) on FASD & Other Neurobehavioral Conditions delivered by one of our certified facilitator of the FASCETS Neurobehavioral Model.
+The prerequisite for this Training-of-Facilitators is having attended a three-day/18-hr workshop (or equivalent) on the FASCETS Neurobehavioral Model delivered by one of our certified facilitator.

-With most Training of Facilitators, participants attend the training, are provided with materials, and are then on their own to train others.
+With most Training-of-Facilitators, participants attend the training, are provided with materials, and are then on their own to train others.
 Our Training of Facilitators is a process: Following the initial training, facilitators receive consultation to support application of the concepts presented.
-Experience has shown that Into Action facilitators benefit from support, while strengthening their skills in the application of the neurobehavioral model.
+Experience has shown that Certified Facilitator of the FASCETS NB Model benefit from support, while strengthening their skills in the application of the neurobehavioral model.
 Accordingly, this training is a year-long process, in order to provide support and assure fidelity between information and application.

 61 contact hours of Continuing Education Credit for NASW (National Association of Social Workers) have been approved.
 Certificates of completion will be provided.
 All participants will also receive a general certificate of completion for the training.